Graham Holland: Profile

 Holland began 2020 with a third Easter Cup title, this time with Wolfe and after the COVID-19 pandemic lockdown he won a third National Produce in five years, with Newinn Taylor who won his 12th successive race.
 The success continued when Newinn Taylor then won the 2020 Irish Greyhound Derby winning his 16th race from 18 starts, propelling Holland on to a short list of three time Irish Derby winners behind four-time winners Tom Lynch and Gay McKenna.
 Newinn Taylor was later voted Irish Greyhound of the Year.

-In 2022, he won the Kirby Memorial Stakes with Swords Rex before Romeo Magico, a black and white dog won the 2022 English Greyhound Derby and the first prize of £175,000.
+In 2022, he won the Kirby Memorial Stakes with Swords Rex and again in 2023 with Clonbrien Treaty before Romeo Magico, a black and white dog won the 2022 English Greyhound Derby and the first prize of £175,000.
 The greyhound owned and bred by David Firmager provided Holland with the completion of his ambition of winning the English Derby.
+He duly won a second English Derby the following year in 2023 with Gaytime Nemo.

+A record equalling fourth Irish Derby came his way during the 2024 edition, when a black dog called Bockos Diamond lit up the competition breaking and equalling the track record in two rounds of the competition on his way to an unbeaten success.
+Six flawless runs saw him become the shortest winner of a final in the event's history and brought Holland equal with McKenna and Lynch on four Irish Derby titles.

+In 2025, Holland claimed a record fifth Irish Derby after Cheap Sandwiches won the 2025 Derby.